-If have never studied Anatomy and Physiology before then your course with us will start with an online A&P course.
-You can do this in your own time, in the comfort of your own home and you can repeat sections as many times as you need to.
+If you have never studied Anatomy and Physiology before, then your course with us will start with an online A&P course.
+You can do this in your own time in the comfort of your own home, and you can repeat sections as many times as you need to.
 Each section of the course is assessed as you go.
-The practical training then applies this knowledge as you are taught to find, track and then clear muscular tension from the body.
+The practical training then applies this knowledge as you are taught to find, track, and then clear muscular tension from the body.

 Yes.
 We only teach in countries where you can legally work as a massage therapist on completion of the course.

 We are very particular about correct draping at Fusion Massage Training®.
-You will be covered by towels, fleece blankets or sarongs (depending on the climate in the country you train in) at all times with only the part of the body that is being work on exposed.
-We also run women only courses in the North of England.
+You will be covered by towels, fleece blankets, or sarongs (depending on the climate in the country you train in) at all times with only the part of the body that is being worked on exposed.
+We also run women-only courses in the North of England.
 If you have any concerns, please contact us in advance of booking and we will be happy to discuss this with you.

 I am already a massage practitioner or have already done another course, will I still learn a lot on the course?

-You will need to bring your lunch, a bottle of water (tap water will always be available on courses) and towels or fleece blankets / sarongs for hot climates for you to use when you are receiving massage.
-We provide the massage tables, oils, cleaning equipment, hot drinks and all course materials.
+You will need to bring your lunch, a bottle of water (tap water will always be available on courses), and towels or fleece blankets / sarongs for hot climates for you to use when you are receiving a massage.
+We provide the massage tables, oils, cleaning equipment, hot drinks, and all course materials.

-We ask you to wear loose and comfortable clothing and flat footwear (or you may prefer to work in bare feet).
+We ask you to wear loose and comfortable clothing and flat footwear (or you may prefer to work with bare feet).
 Please don’t wear clothing with logos that others may find offensive.

 After you have completed the practical course you are then asked to complete 15 hours of case studies.
 Full guidance is given on this during the course, and these are submitted by email.
 We will read and comment on these within a week of receiving them, and your certificate will be mailed out to you within 5 working days, these having been successfully completed and assessed.